pangyuteng/frangi-filter/README.md

 ```
- weekend homework to refresh my memory on the classic frangi filter.
+ weekend homework fun with SimpleITK because ... why not?
 ```